crs4/bbmri-it-school-tutorials/tutorial-hl7v2-cda-ihe/HL7v2-CDA-IHE_tutorial.md

       - QPD.1: Set it to "IHE PDQ Query"
       - QPD.2: It must be a unique query identifier; use the uuid library for that

    Now, we have to set the query parameters.
-Theu are repetitions of the QPD.3, as per specification. try to execute the python module several times, trying som queries.
-Under ./mirth-connect there is the file demographics.csv that contains a dump of all demographics that is queried by the PDQ consumer
+They are repetitions of the QPD.3, as per specification. try to execute the python module several times, trying som queries.
+Under ./mirth-connect there is the file demographics.csv that contains a dump of all demographics that is queried by the PDQ consumer.
+   Try different king of queries, involving the following fields:
+      - Query with last name = "Smith".
+We expect 4 responses: Smith Albert, Smith CHarles, Smith Amy, Smith Carrie.
+      - Query with last name = Smith and geneder = "F".
+We expect 2 responses: Smith Amy, Smith Carrie.
+      - Query with date of birth = "19610131"- We expect 2 responses: Smirth Charles, Hon Charles.
+      - Query with address city = "Tucson".
+We expect 8 responses in total.
+   Now, force an application reject to be forced by the PDQ Supplier.
+Make a query with an unknown parameter code, for example: for example "PID.x.x".
+Check the message response error sent by the PDQ supplier.

+   For each query, write a simple piece of code that parses the received message, scans the results and writes a simple json with all the main attributes for each result: id, last name, first name, date of birth.